 As humans, we’re visual animals.
 We have an innate ability to distill and cross-reference visual information.
 This is why we appreciate data visualizations, such as infographics, graphs, tables, and matrices, so much.

 Visualizing skills and competences is, therefore, key to skills management.
-Two ways to achieve this are skills matrices and skills management software.
+There are two ways to achieve this for TPM and skills management: skills matrices and skills management software.

 Skills matrices are a schematic overview presenting all your staff’s individual skills, competences, and/or qualifications.
 They’re made up of a series of rows and columns.
 They list your employees’ names down the left-hand column and all the skills needed to perform a certain task along the top row (or vice versa).

 Using skills matrices has many benefits for employers and employees alike: